lucas-angermann/idai-field-web/README.md

 ## Deployment

+Prerequisites: Make sure that `ui/src/configuration.json` points to the correct URLs to the production version.

 Use `docker-compose push` to publish the docker images to dockerhub.

 Afterwards make sure to pull the latest image versions from dockerhub in